openstack/taskflow/doc/source/jobs.rst

   - Jobs can be created with logbooks that contain a specification of the work to be done by a entity (such as an API server).
-The job then can be completed by a entity that is watching that jobboard (not neccasarily the API server itself).
+The job then can be completed by a entity that is watching that jobboard (not necessarily the API server itself).
 This creates a disconnection between work formation and work completion that is useful for scaling out horizontally.